mayconfmelo/min-article/docs/manual.typ

 #arg(
   "paper:", "string"
 )[
-  Defines the page paper type --- and its size therefore.
+  Defines the page paper type --- and its size, therefore.
 ]

 #arg(
   "lang:", "string"
 )[
-  Defines the main language of the written text.
+  Defines the main language, used on the full text.
 ]

 #arg(
   "foreign-lang:", "string"
 )[
-  Defines the foreign language use on the secondary title and abstract.
+  Defines the foreign language, used on the foreign title and abstract.
 ]

 #arg(
   "lang-data:", "file"
 )[
-  Defines a custom #univ("linguify") file with translations for tue automatically created headings.
-The default file officially has full support for English and Portuguese, as well as some other languages through AI translation.
+  Defines a custom #univ("linguify") file with translations for the automatically created headings.
+The default file have officially full support for English and Portuguese, as well as some other languages through AI translation.
 ]